mattlarkin8/gallery-of-horns/README.md

 Estimate of time needed to complete: 30 minutes

-Start time:
+Start time: 7:00

-Finish time:
+Finish time: 7:15

-Actual time needed to complete:
+Actual time needed to complete: 15 minutes

 Number and name of feature: Feature 3: Bootstrap